 Appendix A-1 of the guidance in NEI 12-02 describes a quality assurance process for non-safety systems and equipment that is not already covered by existing quality assurance requirements.
-Within the ISG, the NRC staff found the use of this quality assurance process to be reasonable for meeting the augmented quality requirements of Order EA-12-051.
+Within the ISG, the NRC staff found the use of this quality assurance process to be an acceptable means of meeting the augmented quality requirements of Order EA-12-051.

-In its OIP, the licensee stated that instrument reliability would be established through vendor qualification documents procured under an augmented quality assurance process defined by Duke Energy.
+In its OIP, the licensee stated that the reliability of the instrumentation would be established through the use of an augmented quality assurance process (e.g., a process similar to that applied to the site fire protection program).

-The licensee's proposed augmented quality assurance process appears to be consistent with NEI 12-02, as endorsed by the ISG.
+The licensee's proposed augmented quality assurance process appears to be consistent with the guidance.